framer/motion/api/framer-motion.api.md

     // Warning: (ae-forgotten-export) The symbol "ControlsAnimationDefinition" needs to be exported by the entry point index.d.ts start(definition: ControlsAnimationDefinition, transitionOverride?: Transition): Promise<any>;
     stop(): void;
-    // Warning: (ae-forgotten-export) The symbol "VisualElement" needs to be exported by the entry point index.d.ts
-    //
     // @internal
     subscribe(visualElement: VisualElement): () => boolean;
     // @internal